cmilando/ref-manager/README.md

 * have a few gifs showing how to use it
 ** use the google scholar bibtex

+This idea is to have this open for the entire time you are working, not to close and re-open etc. so its oke to have some startup energy required (choosing the right columns etc, resizing etc)

 this basically exists to let you scan many many documents and make quick notes

 which is different from the process of really really reading 1 document and understanding it